Yelena3333/My-JUnit-skills/README.md

-# My JUnit skills:
+# JUnit:
-Tests have checked Calculation class
+Tests (from TestCalculation) have checked Calculation class